gentoorax/Promethix.Framework.Ado/README.md

 ## Release Notes

+### v1.0.0-rc4

+Allow for null transaction when "NonTransactional" execution option is used.
+Prevents exception when using Dapper Query methods.

+### v1.0.0-rc3

+Expose context transaction for compatibility with some Dapper queries.

 ### v1.0.0-rc2

 As a result of targeting for .NET 8 and the latest compiler with existing multi-targeting support for .NET 4.8 - .NET 7, some analyser rule